 Financial aid recipients must meet qualitative (GPA) and quantitative (pace) requirements to maintain satisfactory academic progress (SAP) towards their degree.
 SAP will be reviewed annually after spring term.

-All credit definitions included herein are based on the Law School Student Handbook and the Academic Standards Code (ASC).
-Students are awarded financial aid up to a maximum of 90 credits unless a waiver of this requirement has been granted by appeal (see below).
+All credit definitions included herein are based on the Law School Student Handbook and the Academic Standards Code and Appendix A (ASC).
+Students are awarded financial aid up to a maximum of 90 credits.
 The minimum allowable credits were used to determine the credit ranges and year in school.

 This policy is set forth by Student Financial Services (SFS) for the purpose of establishing quantitative and qualitative requirements for financial aid recipients to maintain satisfactory academic progress towards their degree.
 This policy conforms to federal regulations and requirements as published in the Student Handbook and the ASC.